 Learn about the U.S. government agencies that have come together in the common cause of turning the tide against the HIV/AIDS pandemic.

 View information about PEPFAR-supported efforts and related resources in participating countries.

 PEPFAR’s Program Results

 Annually, PEPFAR reports on results achieved by its programs across the range of prevention, treatment and care programs.
 Reflecting America’s commitment to saving lives affected by HIV/AIDS, PEPFAR is supporting countries in providing HIV prevention, treatment and care to their people.

-- PEPFAR directly supported HIV counseling and testing for more than 40 million people in fiscal year 2011, providing a critical entry point to prevention, treatment, and care.
+- In FY 2014, PEPFAR supported HIV counseling and testing for more than 56.7 million people, providing a critical entry point to prevention, treatment, and care.

 - As of September 30, 2014, PEPFAR is supporting training for more than 140,000 new health care workers in PEPFAR-supported counties to deliver HIV and other health services.

 Read more about PEPFAR's results and progress to date.

 Last revised: 02/10/2015